OpenSource-It1/open-source/README.md

-  "description": "Description of your project", "inviteCode": "The public invite code to your project, usually the code after https://discord.gg/", "githubUrl": "The URL of your GitHub organization or project repository.", "discordLink": "If your project has been added to Discord's Open Source repo, send the PR here."
+  "description": "Description of your project", "inviteCode": "The public invite code to your project, usually the code after https://discord.gg/", "githubUrl": "The URL of your GitHub organization or project repository.", "discordLink": "If your project has been added to Discord's Open Source repo, send the PR link here."
 }
 ```